apache/amoro-site/amoro-site/content/quickstart/setup.md

 ## Setup from binary release

-If it is not convenient to install Docker and related tools, you can also deploy the Amoro demo cluster directly through the Amoro release package.
+If installing Docker and related tools is not convenient, you can also deploy the Amoro demo cluster directly through the Amoro release package.

 ### Requirements

 Before starting, please make sure that Java 8 is installed and the JAVA_HOME environment variable is set.
-Please make sure that there is no `HADOOP_HOME` or `HADOOP_CONF_DIR` in the environment variables.
-If there are, please unset these environment variables first.
+Please make sure that `HADOOP_HOME` or `HADOOP_CONF_DIR` is not in the environment variables.
+If it is, please unset it first.

 ### Setup AMS